rakeshch/Behavioral-Cloning/README.md

 #### 3. Submission code is usable and readable

 The model.py/ model.ipynb file contains the code for training and saving the convolution neural network.
+The model uses a Python generator to generate data for training rather than storing the training data in memory.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy